Valerie Bertinelli's Tragic Real-Life Story

 Her marriage to Eddie Van Halen was a rocky one

 Hearts broke around the world when guitar legend Eddie Van Halen married the seemingly innocent 20-year-old Valerie Bertinelli in 1981 after dating for less than a year.
-And while they may have looked like the perfect pair with their matching hair, the relationship was far from a fairytale.
+While they may have looked like the perfect pair with their matching hair, the relationship was far from a fairytale.
 In her 2008 autobiography "Losing It — And Gaining My Life Back One Pound at a Time," Bertinelli took readers down the rocky road of a rock-and-roll marriage filled with infidelity, disconnection, and the requisite heavy partying and drug use.
 She detailed how she unsuccessfully tried to balance her role as sweet Barbara Cooper with her role of hard-partying, coke-snorting rock star's wife.

 As she told Oprah while promoting the book, "The week off I would destroy my body trying to stay up with him.
 It got to a point whenever I heard the birds chirp, it was, 'Oh, God, no.' It took me years after stopping the cocaine before I could enjoy a sunrise and enjoy the sound of birds."